IVSoftware/TestinMAUIPageNavigationPerf/README.md

 [![debug log with maui message][2]][2]
 ___

+##### Test loop to Reproduce the Bug

 It's not always easy to identify the cause of spurious or seemingly random exceptions, but since the posted question includes a [link to the code repo](https://github.com/elTRexx/TestinMAUIPageNavigationPerf) it made me want to give it a try.
-I took the approach of setting two Conditional Compilation Symbols in the project so that I could enable a ping-ponging back and forth between `MainPage` and `SelectPage` as implemented in the code below.
+I took the approach of setting two Conditional Compilation Symbols in the project so that I could enable an automated ping-ponging back and forth between `MainPage` and `SelectPage` as implemented in the code below, and just let it run.

 [![conditional compile symbols][1]][1]